 - The Boondocks: Robert Freeman was shown to have been this during the civil rights movement, shown in several flashbacks where he either missed various sit ins, or where he did actually do something....But was overshadowed by a more well known figure.

-- American Dad!: For all her anti-capitalist and anti-government sentiments, Haley Smith doesn't seem to do much in the way of revolutionary actions, but she at least occasionally protests.
+- American Dad!: For all her anti-capitalist and anti-government sentiments, Haley Smith doesn't seem to do much in the way of revolutionary actions (for added funniness, the bracelets she likes to wear look a bit like handcuffs), but she at least occasionally protests.
 Her (sometimes) boyfriend is a more obvious example, seeing as how he does very little aside from getting high.

 - In Daria, Jane's older sister Penny seems to think selling knick-knacks will save the third world, however she doesn't even seem to bother to learn the local language, much less actually provide material aid to these people she claims to be helping.